AI Is Not Going to Take Your Job. But.

 Here is the "but" in the title.

 While AI will not take your job in the apocalyptic sense, it will absolutely reshape how competitive you are within your profession.
 The lawyer who knows how to use AI to accelerate research and draft work will outcompete the one who does not.
-The software engineer who can direct AI agents effectively will achieve more than the one writing every line manually.

 The risk is not replacement.
 The risk is irrelevance through non-adaptation.